 Ditty bag definition = A small bag used to hold toiletries while traveling.
 Sailors, Fishermen, and Military sometimes call dopp kits ditty bags.

 It really depends on what is in your dopp kit and how you like to travel.
 I like traveling light and try almost anything to prevent checking in luggage if possible.
-On long international flights that span for several days and multiple hops it is nice to have some gear to keep you fresh.
+On long international flights that span for several days and multiple hops it is nice to have your bag with you for easy access and to keep you fresh.

-If you have any of the following put the dopp kit in checked luggage otherwise your carry on luggage is fine.
+If you have any of the following items, be sure to put the travel kit in checked luggage otherwise your carry on luggage is fine.

 Two of the most common materials used for toiletry bags are Leather and Waxed canvas.
 What you choose will depend both style and function.